defi-wonderland/smock/README.rst

 Installation
 ************

-You can install :code:`smock` via npm or yarn:
+You can install Smock via npm or yarn:

 .. code-block:: console

-    $ npm install @defi-wonderland/smock
+    npm install @defi-wonderland/smock

 Basic Usage
 ***********

-:code:`smock` is dead simple to use.
+Smock is dead simple to use.
 Here's a basic example of how you might use it to streamline your tests.

 .. code-block:: typescript